Ausha1/cppst0rm/README.md

 ## Note to all users who encounter any issues: DO NOT open any issues in futurerestore.
 Weather that be on Discord, or GitHub, this program does not use futurerestore incorrectly, and issues with futurerestore are unlikely.
 Instead, get support in cppst0rm's (Discord server)[https://discord.gg/gUwb4Apw] or (sunst0rm's Discord server)[https://discord.gg/TqVH6NBwS3] since these two repositories hold the same effect.

-## Since this program is so automated, I fealt not the need of a guide, but if any help is needed, please refer to cppst0rm's Discord server first.
-I was the one who made it, and thus will be able to provide more help.
+## Since this program is so automated, I fealt not the need of a guide, but if any help is needed, please refer to cppst0rm's Discord server for further help if the usage guide doesn't make sense to you.

 ## Things to Undrstand
 - This utility uses a checkm8 exploit to downgrade your device *teathered*.
 This means that every time your iPhone turns off, weather that be shut down, restarting, battery dying, or whatever, you have to use this program to turn it back on.